Roll the Dice (Steve Harley song)

-"Roll the Dice" is a song by English singer-songwriter Steve Harley, which was released in 1978 as the lead single from his debut solo album Hobo with a Grin.
+"Roll the Dice" is a song by English singer-songwriter Steve Harley, released on 14 July 1978 as the lead single from his debut solo album, Hobo with a Grin.
 The song was written by Harley and Jo Partridge, and produced by Michael J. Jackson.

 Background

 Harley began working on his debut solo album, Hobo with a Grin, in 1977, after disbanding Cockney Rebel.
 While most of the album was recorded in London, "Roll the Dice" was one of two tracks to be recorded and mixed at Sunset Sound in Los Angeles.
 It was the only track on Hobo with a Grin not to be produced by Harley, but the album's assistant producer, Michael J. Jackson.

 "Roll the Dice" was released in July 1978 as the first single from Hobo with a Grin, a week before the release of the album.
-Despite strong airplay, the song was not a commercial success and failed to make an appearance in the UK Top 75.
+Despite strong airplay, the song was not a commercial success and failed to make an appearance in the UK Top 75, although it did peak at number 76 in Record Business magazine's Singles Chart based on both sales and airplay.
 The song was included on BBC Radio 1's "Featured 40", Radio Luxembourg's "Top 40", Capital's "B List", Piccadilly's "Hit 30", Downtown's "Featured 50" and Beacon's "B List".
 It also received play on BRMB and Hallam FM, BBC Radio Tees, Trent FM, Radio Victory, Swansea Sound and Plymouth Gold.
-The song peaked at No. 18 on the Radio & Record News Top 30 Airplay chart for the week ending 11 August 1978.
+The song peaked at No. 18 on the Radio & Record News Top 30 Airplay Singles chart for the week ending 11 August 1978.
+In light of its radio play, Harley was surprised by its failure in the UK.
+He told Sounds in 1979, "I still can't believe that 'Roll the Dice' wasn't a top five hit in England.
+It was one of the most played [singles] of my career on radio and yet it didn't even get into the top 50."

 "Roll the Dice" was released in the United States in August 1978.
 At the time, The Denver Post reported how Harley disdained the song's commercial potential in the United States.
 Harley commented, "It's 'poppy', with that Fleetwood Mac-ish shuffle.
 'Catchy' is not a good thing in this country.
 The more AM radio I hear, the more convinced I am that the goal is to bore."